BlockCertsAI/blockcertsai-sovereign-substrate-canon/README.md

 Identity is not an application feature.
 It is a **first-block requirement**.

-Every participant is verified from inception, creating a single source of truth **without surveillance or data exposure**.
+Every participant is biometrically verified at inception, creating a single source of truth without surveillance or data exposure.

 ---